MetaMask/metamask-docs/wallet/get-started/access-accounts.md

 ## Create a connect button

 We recommend providing a button to allow users to connect MetaMask to your dapp.
-Selecting this button should call `eth_requestAccounts` to access the user's account.
+Selecting this button should call `eth_requestAccounts` to access the user's accounts.

 In the [example project code](set-up-dev-environment.md#example), the following JavaScript code accesses the user's accounts when they select a connect button, and the following HTML code